“Women I Know” and “I Am So Visible” by Nina Serrano

 THE STORY BEHIND “I AM SO VISIBLE”

-Performing my poems celebrating International Women’s Month with Sascha Jacobsen’s Musical Art Quintet made for a euphoric experience.
+Performing my poems from Heart Strong celebrating International Women’s Month with Sascha Jacobsen’s Musical Art Quintet made for a euphoric experience.
 I accompanied Sascha’s Quintet, with guest pianist Cesar Cancion, at Salle Piano in San Francisco on International Women’s Day, March 8, 2014.
 The sensuality and rich beauty of the Quintet’s music created a magic carpet that carried me away to other realms whose only entrance is through music.
 The musicians’ skill and passion supported and transported me, giving me freedom to perform it fully.

 The event made me remember how “I Am So Visible” was originally written as “I AM INVISIBLE”.
 That was the on-going lament I periodically made to my late friend, Daniel del Solar, when I was in my fifties.
 He would wisely reply, “But I can see you.”